 Their teeth became weak or broke due to the calcium the babies were taking from them.
 Their vision changed dramatically.
 They had to pee constantly (think of all that additional weight on your bladder!), sleep evaded them because finding a comfortable position during your last trimester isn’t even an option anymore, and forget about owning their own emotions or being able to be logical at all.
 Those little ones played with their minds too.
 “Pregnancy brain” doubled as much as their tummies did.
 You have to remember that they had two children feeding and growing off of just one body.
 It’s not the babies’ fault; they are just utilizing what they can to grow healthy.
 You certainly want to do everything you possibly can for both those little lives but honestly; it’s scary, and it’s literally physically and emotionally draining as well.

 There are so many more factors to consider carrying two babies inside one uterus.
 For some lucky women, it’s not much different then carrying a single child.
 You get a little bigger, there is a lot more movement in there, but that’s about it.
 For the majority, however, those little ones feel like they are sucking the life out of you.
 Especially in the cases where the woman is over 35 years old, which with IVF is very common, putting her on the “high risk” mark right from the get go.
 In a multiple pregnancy, it’s far more common to bleed or experience early contractions and premature labor.
 Many complications occur with the placenta(s).
 Many women find themselves in the hospital before it’s time, or getting to know the ER staff pretty well.
 Also, most woman end up on bed rest or limited mobility at some point feeling trapped or as if their body isn’t even theirs anymore, especially near the end.
-I know saying all of this isn’t comforting, but in this case, knowledge is power.
+I know all this twin pregnancy information isn’t comforting, but in this case, knowledge is power.
 The more you know and are prepared for, the less stressed (hopefully) you will be.

 Because of this rise in twin births, doctors are getting a lot more “hands on” experience with the many different situations that can occur.
 The best thing to do is ask them about it.
 You’ll find out all you need to know.
 Even if you don’t like what you hear, getting your doctor talking always helps.
 Full answers can always help solve some anxieties.